-The dermal corrosivity potential of undiluted Calcium Carbonate was evaluated using Corrositex®, an in vitro test method for assessing the dermal corrosivity potential of chemicals and chemical mixtures.
+The dermal-corrosivity potential of undiluted Calcium Carbonate was evaluated using Corrositex®, an in vitro test method for assessing the dermal corrosivity potential of chemicals and chemical mixtures.
 This methodology is based on the ability of a corrosive chemical or chemical mixture to pass through, by diffusion and/or destruction/erosion, a biobarrier and to elicit a color change in the underlying liquid Chemical Detection System (CDS).
-The biobarrier is composed of a hydrated collagen matrix in a supporting filter membrane, while the CDS is composed of water and pH indicator dyes.
-Calcium Carbonate was not a corrosive agent.
+The biobarrier was composed of a hydrated collagen matrix in a supporting filter membrane, while the CDS was composed of water and pH indicator dyes.
+Calcium Carbonate was not a corrosive agent, based on the results of this study.